thegomservices-code/gomtradingapp/Features.md

 This trading suite has been designed for a seamless zip-file distribution to end-users without requiring complex technical setups, bridging the gap between the everyman and programming language proficient users.

-This has been down with **Relative Path Resolutions** which means that the backend anchors all path evaluate directly to the executable file, allowing the folder to be run from any drive or directory structure on Windows.
+This has been done with **Relative Path Resolutions** which means that the backend anchors all path evaluate directly to the executable file, allowing the folder to be run from any drive or directory structure on Windows.
 In addition, **Automated Data Safeguards** means when recompiling or updating the build, it will automatically capture, backs up, and restores the `/data` folder, ensuring you never lose your SQLite database or active bot configuration during an update.

 ### Memory Based Database